Search

-Can You Get Braces with Cavities?
-Exploring Orthodontic Options
+Can You Get Braces with Cavities

 Navigating dental care can often feel like a maze of questions and concerns, especially when faced with multiple oral health issues simultaneously.
 One common question that arises is whether you can still go for braces with cavities.
 The desire for straighter teeth may clash with the presence of decay, leaving many wondering if orthodontic treatment is even an option.
 In this blog, we’ll delve into the intricate relationship between cavities and braces, exploring whether it’s feasible to pursue orthodontic correction while addressing teeth cavities.